Sex and The Christian Single Parent

 Staying abstinent until your subsequent marriage does not mean you’ve taken a celibacy vow.
 You are in a period of waiting.
 You can wait well (even through years or decades of waiting) and still desire sex.

-Celibacy is a gift given to those who feel called to abstain for the kingdom of God.
+Celibacy is a gift given to those who feel called to abstain from sex for the kingdom of God.
 However, waiting to have sex until you’re married and in a committed relationship does not equal celibacy.

 Be Set Apart

 Facing opposition from potential dates will come when you live a sexually pure life.
 But the opposition does not mean it’s wrong.

 As God’s children, we are set apart.
 Or different from the rest of the world.